 Anti-Spoofing Policy to Block Unwanted Spoofed Emails

-- In the For Emails From section, select the applicable internal domains that you wish to block spoofs from.
-For more information on the application of the FROM and TO variables, view the full article on Policy Specificity.
+- In the For Emails From section, select the applicable internal domains you wish to block spoofs from.
+Read the Policy Specificity page for more information on the application of the FROM and TO variables.

 - Complete the Policy Validity section.
-Do not check the Policy Override option for this policy.
-For more information, view the full article on Policy Validity.
+Do not check the Policy Override option.
+Read the Policy Specificity page for more information.